-How to Create a Homeschool Schedule
+How to Create a Schedule for Homeschooling

 Trying to figure out how to make a homeschool schedule is one of the biggest stumbling blocks for people just starting to homeschool (or suddenly finding themselves schooling from home).